 Additionally, we can pack these metrics into an “Innovation pipeline index” indicator.
 The metrics responsible for performance bottlenecks should be counted with a higher weight than those ones responsible for the processes that are running without any issues.

-- Ideas pool is still limited to the ideas generated by the team
+- The idea pool is still limited to the ideas generated by the team.

-- Team follows innovation process formally, but not adopting the new behavior patterns (or if you prefer “culture”) needed for effective innovation
+- The team follows the innovation process formally but does not adopt the new behavior patterns (or if you prefer “culture”) needed for effective innovation.

 Try expressing these two goals explicitly on the strategy map.